amitnilams/udacity_ml/capstone/README.md

 		|
 		--------------pre_process.ipynb = run this first to pre-process images
 		|
+		--------------analysis.ipynb =  (optional) run this for analyzing training data
+		|
 		--------------NewKerasTrain.py  = for training the model
 		|
 		--------------NewKerasTest.py = for predicting results against test images